Hen0678/Everest-Enthusiast/README.md

 ### Additional features to include
 The list of additional features to be added at a later date include:

-* More interesting facts
+* More interesting facts.
-* A gallery page
+* A gallery page.
-* A timeline of key events at Mount Everest
+* A timeline of key events at Mount Everest.
-* Kit list required for trekking to Base Camp or climging the mountain
+* Kit list required for trekking to Base Camp or climbing the mountain.

-## Technologies uses
+## Technologies used
 The following technologies were used for this site:
 * HTML5
 * CSS3